allriseyy/dimedrop/README.md

 # dimedrop
-A web app to help people track their expenses
+A web app to help people track their expenses in a fun way by playing games

 ## WSL and Git Setup
 1. install WSL: